fosslight/fosslight-guide-en/scanner/1_prechecker.md

 2. Add copyright and license to missing file(s) using -c and -l option
     - Print file list that both has copyright and license(excluded from Adding)
     - Add input copyright and license to missing file(s) using -c and -l option
+    - Add donwload location to file(s) in input path or file using -u option